 When it did, we quickly packed up and road 15 KM further downhill to Chacas where the rain caught us again only a couple of kilometres from town.
 We found a hostel on the main square and called it a day.
 No point riding in crappy weather when you don’t have to.
 Besides, we would not see any of the gorgeous scenery which was kind of the point of coming here.

-Our luck changed as the next day dawned bathed in glorious sunshine.
+Our luck changed as the next day dawned with glorious sunshine.
 We cooked breakfast in our room, bought some supplies and water and carried on in a northeasterly direction into the valley to the east of Huascarán.

 Not far from Chacas the beautiful asphalt ended and the road turned to shit.
 It was lumpy and bumpy and slowed us down.
 Even going downhill our speed was only 10-15 KPH.
 When we hit the bridge at a small town where our road turned west to Yanama, we were at the low point on our circuit and at the beginning of another climb.